Wizarysan/warp-woolly-cook/README.md

-# TODO app!
+# TODO app code challenge

-This project is abase for a simple Reactjs coding challenge.
+This project is a base (you get started with react build and hot reloading already setup) for a simple Reactjs coding challenge.
 Please read carefully the below instructions.
 There is a section on how to edit and submit your challenge, and a following section explaining the requirements.

 # IMPORTANT!
 READ before starting
 By default for anonymous users (non logged in), your code and app will only remain on glitch.com for 5 days.
 In order to not lose your challenge, please create a glitch.com account and log in to glitch.com before proceeding.